 Q: How can I participate?

 A: A voluntary donation of $1 is listed on your monthly water bill.
-Simply pay the Total + Voluntary Donation.
-You can donate more than $1, to the amount of your choosing.
+Simply pay the Total + Voluntary Donation OR set up a recurring “pledge” gift or make an immediate donation online for any amount.

 Q: What if I do not want to make a $1 donation?